SÍM / THE ASSOCIATION OF ICELANDIC ARTISTS

 Studio / Workspace

-Seljavegur residency offers artists bedroom/studios where they work and sleep in the same space.
-There are also two shared studio spaces available for bigger projects.
-Korpúlfsstaðir residency offers a large, shared space with work desks.
+Seljavegur residency apartment offers artists bedrooms/studios where they work and sleep in the same space.
+There is also a shared project space in the basement available for bigger projects.

 Artists have to bring their own materials.
 The residency only provides living and working space.
 SIM Residency artists are able to use all the equipment at our partners' workshops.
 Availability and payment need to be arranged directly with workshop staff.